Established in 1984, we're now over 30 years old

 New areas of focus were developed within the charity, including mobilising advocacy mechanisms for the rights and needs of children with disabilities through civil society engagement in Ukraine, and supporting palliative care services for children with severe disabilities and terminal conditions in Belarus.

-To read more about our active projects, please see our Where We Work page.
+To read more about our active projects, please see our pages on our UK-based work and international projects.